 A set of definitions for a selection of common terms is provided below.
 The definitions were developed to assist with the application of these Technical Guidelines for Waterway Management.

-AEP Annual exceedance probability (AEP) is the probability of an event occurring in any given year. i.e. A 1% AEP means there is a channel that results in a rise in the bed elevation.

-1% chance in any given year of the event occurring.
+AEP Annual exceedance probability (AEP) is the probability of an event occurring in any given year. i.e. A 1% AEP means there is a 1% chance in any given year of the event occurring.